Primal Dual Continual Learning: Balancing Stability and Plasticity through Adaptive Memory Allocation: Primal Dual Continual Learning

-Provided we have enough samples per task and the parameterization is rich enough, \eqref{Dt} can approximate the constrained statistical problem \eqref{Pt}.
-More precisely, the empirical duality gap, defined as the difference between the optimal value of the empirical dual and the statistical primal, is bounded \citep{LuizPAC}.
-Furthermore, the dual function $g_p(\lambda) = \min _{\boldsymbol{\theta} \in \boldsymbol{\Theta}} \hat{\mathcal{L}}(\boldsymbol{\theta}, \boldsymbol{\lambda})$ is the minimum of a family of affine functions on $\boldsymbol{\lambda}$, and thus is concave.
-Consequently, the outer problem corresponds to the maximization of a concave function and can be solved via sub-gradient ascent \citep{asumanprimalrates}.
+Consequently, the outer problem (i.e., $\max_{\boldsymbol{\lambda}\succeq0} \hat{g}(\boldsymbol{\lambda})$) corresponds to the maximization of a concave function and can be solved via super-gradient ascent \citep{asumanprimalrates}.
 The inner minimization, however, is generally non-convex, but there is ample empirical evidence that deep neural networks can attain \textit{good} local minima when trained with stochastic gradient descent \citep{rethink_gen}.
-The max-min problem \eqref{Dt} can be undertaken by alternating the minimization with respect to $\boldsymbol{\theta}$ and the maximization with respect to $\boldsymbol{\lambda}$ \citep{arrowhurwitz}.
-We elaborate on this when we present the algorithm in Section \ref{sec:opt_buff}.
+Hence, the saddle-point problem \eqref{Dt} can be undertaken by alternating the minimization with respect to $\theta$ (line 6 in Alg. \ref{alg:pdcl}) and the maximization with respect to $\boldsymbol{\lambda}$ (line 8 in Alg. \ref{alg:pdcl}) \citep{arrowhurwitz, shor2013nondifferentiable}.
+We refer to \citep{ConstrainedNonConvex} and \citep{elenter2024nearoptimal} for a thorough analysis on the convergence and primal recovery properties of this procedure in the context of constrained learning.